-- (a) Officials must be independent, impartial, and responsible to the residents of the city; - (b) Officials must not have a financial interest, and must not engage in any business, transaction, or professional activity, or incur any obligation, that conflicts with the proper discharge of their duties for the city in the public interest. - (c) The principles of personal conduct and ethical behavior that should guide the behavior of Officials include: - (1) A commitment to the public welfare; - (2) Respect for the value and dignity of all individuals; - (3) Accountability to the residents of the city; - (4) Truthfulness; and - (5) Fairness. - (d) Under such principles of conduct and ethical behavior, Officials should: - (1) Conduct themselves with integrity and in a manner that merits the trust and support of the public; - (2) Be responsible stewards of the taxpayers' resources; and - (3) Take no official actions that would result in personal benefit in conflict with the best interests of the city. - (e) To implement the purpose and principles set out in this division 1, the city council has determined that it is advisable to enact a code of ethical conduct to govern Officials.
+- (1) A commitment to the public welfare; - (2) Respect for the value and dignity of all individuals; - (3) Accountability to the residents of the city; - (4) Truthfulness; and - (5) Fairness. - (de) Under such principles of conduct and ethical behavior, officials should: - (1) Conduct themselves with integrity and in a manner that merits the trust and support of the public: - (2) Be responsible stewards of the taxpayers' resources; and - (3) Take no official actions that would result in personal benefit in conflict with the best interests of the city. - (ef) To implement the purpose and principles set out in this division, the city council has determined that it is advisable to enact a code of ethical conduct to govern officials.
 It is the purpose and intent of city council to ensure a fair opportunity for all of the city's citizens to participate in government, to adopt standards of disclosure and transparency in government, and to promote public trust in government.